splunk/splunk-ansible/docs/advanced/default.yml.spec.md

 ### Configuration files

+**Using this method of configuration file generation may not create a configuration file the way Splunk expects.
+Verify the generated configuration file to avoid errors.
+Use at your own discretion**

 The `default.yml` file can be used to specify multiple named configuration files.

 `conf` accepts a dictionary where keys are names of `.conf` files and values contain the `directory` and `contents`.
 Files will be created in the directory specified in `directory` or the default directory (`/opt/splunk/etc/system/local`) if none are provided. `content` accepts a dictionary where keys are section names and values are key-value pairs to be listed in the configuration file.